jaleezyy/covid-19-signal/README.md

                         Path to directory containing reads.
 Will be used to generate sample table and configuration file --cores CORES         Number of cores.
 Default = 1 --config-only         Generate sample table and configuration file (i.e., config.yaml) and exit. '--directory' required --remove-freebayes    Configuration file generator parameter.
 Set flag to DISABLE freebayes variant calling (improves overall speed)
   --add-breseq          Configuration file generator parameter.
-Set flag to ENABLE optional breseq step (will take more time for
-                        analysis to complete)
+Set flag to ENABLE optional breseq step (will take more time for analysis to complete)
   -neg NEG_PREFIX, --neg-prefix NEG_PREFIX
                         Configuration file generator parameter.
-Comma-separated list of negative sontrol sample name(s) or prefix(es).
-For example, 'Blank' will cover Blank1, Blank2, etc. Recommended if running ncov-tools.
+Comma-separated list of negative control sample name(s) or prefix(es).
+For example, 'Blank' will cover Blank1, Blank2, etc.
+                        Recommended if running ncov-tools.
 Will be left empty, if not provided --dependencies        Download data dependencies (under a created 'data' directory) required for SIGNAL analysis and exit.
-                        Note: Will override other flags! (~10 GB storage required) -ri, --rerun-incomplete
+Note: Will override other parameters! (~10 GB storage required)
+  --data DATA           SIGNAL install and data dependencies parameter.
+Set location for data dependancies.
+If '--dependancies' is run, a folder will be created in the specified directory.
+If '--
+                        config-only' or '--directory' is used, the value will be applied to the configuration file.
+(Upcoming feature): When used with 'SIGNAL install', any tests run will use the dependencies located at this directory.
+Default = 'data' -ri, --rerun-incomplete
                         Snakemake parameter.
-Re-run any incomplete samples from a previously failed run --unlock              Snakemake parameter.
+Re-run any incomplete samples from a previously failed run -ii, --ignore-incomplete
+                        Snakemake parameter.
+Do not check for incomplete output files --unlock              Snakemake parameter.
 Remove a lock on the working directory after a failed run -F, --forceall        Snakemake parameter.
 Force the re-run of all rules regardless of prior output -n, --dry-run         Snakemake parameter.
-Do not execute anything and only display what would be done --verbose             Snakemake parameter.
+Do not execute anything and only display what would be done --quiet               Snakemake parameter.
+Do not output any progress or rule information.
+If used with '--dry-run`, it will just display a summary of the DAG of jobs
+  --verbose             Snakemake parameter.
 Display snakemake debugging output -v, --version         Display version number
 ```

 ## Summary:

-`signal.py` simplies the execution of all functions of SIGNAL.
+`signalexe.py` simplies the execution of all functions of SIGNAL.
 At its simplest, SIGNAL can be run with one line, provided only the directory of sequencing reads.

 ```
 # Download dependances (only needs to be run once; ~10GB of storage required)
+# --data flag allows you to rename and relocate dependencies directory
-python signal.py --dependencies
+python signalexe.py --data data --dependencies

-# Generate configuration file and sample table (--neg_prefix can be used to note negative controls)
+# Generate configuration file and sample table
+# --neg_prefix can be used to note negative controls
+# --data can be used to specify location of data dependencies
-python signal.py --config-only --directory /path/to/reads
+python signalexe.py --config-only --directory /path/to/reads

 # Execute pipeline (step-by-step; --cores defaults to 1 if not provided)
+# --data can be used to specify location of data dependencies
-python signal.py --configfile config.yaml --cores NCORES aLL python signal.py --configfile config.yaml --cores NCORES postprocess python signal.py --configfile config.yaml --cores NCORES ncov_tools
+python signalexe.py --configfile config.yaml --cores NCORES all python signalexe.py --configfile config.yaml --cores NCORES postprocess python signalexe.py --configfile config.yaml --cores NCORES ncov_tools

 # ALTERNATIVE
 # Execute pipeline (one line)
+# --data can be used to specify location of data dependencies
-python signal.py --configfile config.yaml --cores NCORES all postprocess ncov_tools
+python signalexe.py --configfile config.yaml --cores NCORES all postprocess ncov_tools

 # ALTERNATIVE
 # Execute pipeline (one line; no prior configuration file or sample table steps)
 # --directory can be used in place of --configfile to automatically generate a configuration file
+# --data can be used to specify location of data dependencies
-python signal.py --directory /path/to/reads --cores NCORES all postprocess ncov_tools
+python signalexe.py --directory /path/to/reads --cores NCORES all postprocess ncov_tools
 ```

 Each of the steps in SIGNAL can be run **manually** by accessing the individual scripts or running snakemake.